Advanced Diploma of Engineering Technology - Electrical

 For detailed information on English language requirements and other proficiency tests recognised by RMIT, visit English language requirements and equivalency information.

 Don't meet the English language test scores?
 Complete an Advanced Plus Certificate at RMIT English Worldwide.

-When you successfully complete the Advanced Diploma of Engineering Technology - Electrical and achieve a minimum GPA of 3.0, you are guaranteed entry in the following programs and may receive three semesters of advanced standing (equivalent to 144 credit points):
+When you successfully complete the Advanced Diploma of Engineering Technology – Electrical and achieve a minimum GPA of 2.0 (out of 4.0), you are guaranteed entry in the following programs and will receive three semesters of advanced standing (equivalent to 144 credit points):

 - Bachelor of Engineering (Electrical Engineering) (Honours)

 - Bachelor of Engineering (Electrical and Electronic Engineering) (Honours)